ishar19/backend/README.md

 ## Test Endpoints

-You can the check out the [localhost](http://localhost:80/docs) URL for testing the endpoints.
+You can then check out the [localhost](http://localhost:80/docs) URL for testing the endpoints.